warrior-cultures-and-training

 Tikanga: Customs and Protocols

 The haka is perhaps the most famous Māori ritual globally.
 In warrior training, it served multiple purposes: building group cohesion, releasing tension, and communicating intent.
-The haka peruperu (war haka) was performed with weapons and involved high leaps, while the haka taparahi (ceremonial haka) was unarmed and more formal.
+The haka peruperu (war haka) was performed with weapons and involved high, bounding leaps, serving as a test to see if warriors were spiritually prepared.
+The haka taparahi (ceremonial haka) was unarmed, more formal, and rich in historical and political commentary.
+The ngeri was a fierce, chant-like haka without set movements, designed to instill willpower and determination.
 Songs (waiata) accompanied many rituals, preserving knowledge of battles, heroes, and ancestors.

 Learn more about the historical and contemporary role of haka from Museum of New Zealand Te Papa Tongarewa: Haka.